AnyLog-co/documentation/training/Overview.md

 **Note 2:** In this training, some configurations are packaged with the software deployed, and some configurations are done using the AnyLog command-line.
-In a customer deployment, all configurations commands are pre-packaged, and associated to a node by one (or more) of these processes:
+In a customer deployment, all configurations are pre-packaged, and associated to a node by one (or more) of these processes:
 1) By maintaining configuration commands in a local file that is associated to a node.
 2) By dynamically creating a configuration file (for the node) during the Docker deployment.
 3) By maintaining configuration commands in policies stored in the shared metadata and associating a configuration policy to a node.